andrewsunglaekim/git_workshop/readme.md

 $ git checkout master
 $ git merge feature-update-hello
 ```
 > **Don't** do this step in an actual merge conflict.
+We're just faking it so we can see a conflict.

-If you open `hello.txt` you can see the conflict.
+If we open `hello.txt` we can see the conflict.
 It should look something like this:

 ```
 <<<<<<< HEAD